MariiaSkybaIntel/MCTS-based-AI-for-Video-Games-Final-Year-Project/README.md

 ## To play games:
 A selection of 5 games was developed for this project: OXO, Nim, Connect4, Othello and Checkers.
-Each game has an info button where you can get familiar with the rules. supporting -> mcts_games -> MCTS games.exe   OR main.py (line 62) -> uncomment mode = Modes.PLAY  -> Run
+Each game has an info button where you can get familiar with the rules.

+To play:

+supporting -> mcts_games -> MCTS games.exe   OR
+main.py (line 62) -> uncomment mode = Modes.PLAY  -> Run